JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 Types in Kotlin are optional in many places due to pervasive use of type-inference, but every declaration still has a well-defined static type that is known at compilation.

-Now, all is left is to write the main function that reads input and implements the rest of algorithm that the problem statement asks for &mdash; to compute the number of different integers that are produced while repeatedly applying function `f` to the initial number `n` that is given in the standard input.
+Now, all is left is to write the main function that reads the input and implements the rest of the algorithm that the problem statement asks for &mdash; to compute the number of different integers that are produced while repeatedly applying function `f` to the initial number `n` that is given in the standard input.